aKuhTV/PB-SubscriberLevels/README.md

 **!setsubemote [Twitch Emote]** - *Changes the emote that is displayed in !level responds, if the user is a sub.
 Default is "bleedPurple".* *
 **!setsademote [Twitch Emote]** - *Changes the emote that is displayed in !level responds, if the user is not a sub.
 Default is "BibleThump".* *
 **!setlevel [name] [n]** - *Sets the Level/amount of subbed months to given number "n".
 Be careful, only use this if the database is not in sync with the actual subscriber age on twitch!*
+**!apisync [on|off|status]** - *Toggles synchronisation of Sub-months data with Twitchs API.
+Having this turned on can avoid async sub data between Twitchs database and the bot's database.
+Having this turned off (not recommended) the bot won't sync data with Twitch, but rather just increase the stored value by 1 upon a resub event.
+Default is "on".
+Note, that a users sub data is only synchronised on their RESUB event, not a normal sub event, due to limitations of the API.*

 *Note, that the bot can only use emotes, that are available on the bot's account.
 (Global emotes and emotes from channels the bot's account is subscribed to)